General Dentistry

 Dentures are plates that support artificial teeth and replace your missing teeth.

-You can have either a metal denture (chrome cobalt) or plastic denture.
+You can have either a metal denture (chrome cobalt) or a plastic one.
 The choice also depends on the number of teeth you have remaining.

-The benefits of dentures include greater ability to chew, speech improvements and they can also improve your appearance and self-confidence.
-Dentures are also a cost-effective way of replacing missing teeth, serving as an alternative to intrusive surgical methods such as implants.
+Benefits s include greater ability to chew, speech improvements and they can also improve your appearance and self-confidence.
+They are also a cost-effective way of replacing missing teeth, serving as an alternative to intrusive surgical methods such as implants.

 Schedule A Dental Appointment Today.